Drug Shortages and Discontinuations

 - Ciprofloxacin regular 250 mg and 500 mg tablets remain available.

-Last updated: Jul 10/24
+Last updated: Jul 10, 2024

 Clindamycin oral granules

-Dalacin® C granules 75mg/5ml are shorting.
-Estimated availability: July/2025
+Dalacin® C granules 75 mg/5 ml are shorting.
+Estimated availability: Jul 2025

-Clioquinol 1%/ Flumethasone pivalate 0.02% otic drops
+Clioquinol 1%/ flumethasone pivalate 0.02% otic drops

-Locacorten® Vioform® eardrops are shorted until mid-October/24.
+Locacorten® Vioform® eardrops are shorted until early Mar 2025.

 - Fungal otitis externa (OE) is rare; it may respond to cleansing and acidification alone.
 Clotrimazole and tolnaftate may be alternatives but must be compounded.